Ultimate Radiator Buying Guide

 Yes, electric radiators or vertical radiators are excellent for lofts due to their flexibility and space-saving designs.

 Finding the right radiator size is key to keeping your room warm and energy-efficient.
-Use our BTU calculator to determine the heat output you need based on your room’s dimensions, ceiling height, insulation quality, and number of windows.
+Use our BTU Calculator to determine the heat output you need based on your room's dimensions, celing height, insulation quality, and number of windows.
 A properly sized radiator ensures your room stays cosy without wasting energy.

 Electric radiators are often plug-and-play, making them a great option for DIY installation.
 However, wall-mounted electric radiators and central heating models may require professional help to ensure safe and proper fitting.